meilisearch/multimedia-commons-meilisearch-uploader/README.md

 2. **Access Denied**: Verify your AWS credentials have S3 read permissions
 3. **Out of Memory**: Reduce `--max-downloads` if processing very large images (the pipeline itself uses constant memory)
 4. **Slow Processing**: Increase `--max-downloads` for more parallel processing, but watch system resources
+5. **Large Image Handling**: Very large images are automatically sent in separate batches with logging
-5. **Meilisearch Errors**: Check that your Meilisearch URL and API key are correct
+6. **Meilisearch Errors**: Check that your Meilisearch URL and API key are correct
-6. **Pipeline Stalls**: If one stage becomes a bottleneck, tune the related concurrency parameters
+7. **Pipeline Stalls**: If one stage becomes a bottleneck, tune the related concurrency parameters

 ### Testing